socolofs/tamoc/README.rst

 * Download the TAMOC source files.
 Activate your conda environment, and in the ./tamoc directory at a command prompt try:

-  python setup.py install
+  python setup.py install <--python-only>

   Alternatively, you can install a development version with:

-  python setup.py develop.
+  python setup.py develop <--python-only>

+  where the flag '--python-only' is optional

 * Change directly to a directory outside of your TAMOC source files.
 Check the TAMOC package installation by running the following command at a